NativeScript/docs-v7/vuejs-docs/ns-ui/Gauge/getting-started.md

 page_title: RadGauge Getting Started  | Progress NativeScript UI Documentation
 description: A getting started page of RadGauge for NativeScript.
 This article explains the steps to create RadRadialGauge from scratch.
 slug: gauges-gettingstarted-vue
-tags: radgauge, gauges, gettingstarted, Vue
+tags: radgauge, gauges, gettingstarted, Vue, nativescript, professional, ui
 position: 1
 publish: true
 ---

-# RadGauge: Getting Started
+# RadGauge Getting Started

 This article will guide you through the process of adding a {% typedoc_link classes:RadRadialGauge %} instance to a page in a {N} application and adding scales and indicators to it.